Authorized self lay provider

 The service connections will be made by the self-lay provider at this stage in line with the notification that was previously issued.
 The self lay provider will also need to either install water meters or request that the water company does the installations for them.
 The self lay provider then needs to provide the water company with details of all connections along with the post codes and the meter details if the installation was done by them.

 During the final stage the self-lay provider or the developer will ensure that all installation work is properly protected against potential damage until the development is fully completed.

 A self-lay provider must always be approved by the water company before any work is carried out.
-However self-lay providers can become accredited under the water industry registration scheme to avoid the need to comply with the requirements of the 22 separate water companies.
+However self-lay providers can become accredited under the water industry registration scheme (WIRSAP) to avoid the need to comply with the requirements of the 22 separate water companies.
 This scheme is recognised by all water companies in the U.K.